-How we setup input validations for components in Strapi
+How we setup custom input validations for components in Strapi

 A few weeks ago, I was tasked to add a custom input validation for a field exchange_rate within our Strapi setup.
 This field was part of a component called payment_details which was added to our collection called transaction.